Hair Conservation During Cancer Treatment

 Posted on: April 25, 2019

-One of the most common questions my patient asks during our discussion of breast cancer treatment is, “Will I lose my hair?”
-For many women who will go through chemotherapy, losing their hair is an unwelcome reminder of their diagnosis and negatively affects their self-image and sense of well-being.
+One of the most common questions patients ask during our discussion of breast cancer treatment is, “Will I lose my hair?”
+For many women who go through chemotherapy, losing their hair is an unwelcome reminder of their diagnosis.
+It can cause stress and anxiety, and often negatively affecting their self-image and sense of well-being.

-Recently, the FDA approved a revolutionary system to prevent chemotherapy-induced alopecia for patients with solid tumor cancers.
-The DigniCap Scalp Cooling System provides automated cooling to the patient’s scalp during chemotherapy treatments.
+However, there is a new treatment option giving hope to many patients.
+The FDA recently issued a clearance for “scalp-cooling systems” that help prevent chemotherapy-induced alopecia (hair loss) for patients with solid tumor cancers.
+These scalp-cooling systems provide automated cooling to the patient’s scalp during chemotherapy treatments.
 Cooling the cells on the scalp reduces blood flow and cell metabolism to this area, which helps to protect the hair follicles from chemotherapy.
-Scalp cooling only works for certain chemotherapy drugs (taxanes), but of these regimens, an FDA study showed that 66% of patients kept at least 50% of their hair.
+Scalp cooling can significantly minimize hair loss from certain chemotherapy treatments for men and women with solid tumor cancers such as those associated with breast, prostate, ovarian and uterine.

 Dr. Svahn is a Medical Oncologist and Breast Cancer Specialist with Diablo Valley Oncology and Hematology Medical Group in Pleasant Hill.
 She is the Medical Director of the Women’s Cancer Center of the East Bay.
 Contact information: 925-677-5041or www.wcceastbay.com